-The last thing on your mind is comparing which is better, gas or electric dryer?
-That’s why we’ve written this complete guide to help with just that as you make the choice of what’s better – a gas or electric dryer?
+This article is your complete guide to understanding a gas dryer vs. an electric dryer.
 An electric dryer is easier to install, but a gas dryer will be cheaper when it comes to energy consumption.
-But, if you want to learn more about electric or gas dryer for 2023 our guide has got you covered.
+But if you want to learn more about electric or gas dryers, our guide has got you covered.

 The Energy Professor Electricity Rate Check Tool

-Gas vs Electric Dryer – What’s Better for My Home 2023?
+Gas vs Electric Dryer – What’s Better for My Home?

-- Electric dryers have metal heating coils that are powered by electricity where gas dryers use natural gas or propane to generate heat!
+• Heating Mechanism: Electric dryers use metal heating coils powered by electricity.
+Gas dryers generate heat through natural gas or propane.

 Pros: